- Arrest Status

-On October 3, protesters in St. Louis shut down Highway 40, marching on the interstate and blocking traffic.
-The demonstration was a response to the acquittal in September of of Jason Stockley, a white former St. Louis police officer who in 2011 fatally shot Anthony Lamar Smith, a black man.
+That day, protesters in St. Louis shut down Highway 40, marching on the interstate and blocking traffic.
+The demonstration was a response to the acquittal in September of of Jason Stockley, a white former St. Louis police officer who in 2011 fatally shot Anthony Lamar Smith, a Black man.

 Shular covered the protest.
 After the group of protesters exited the highway, lines of police officers enclosed them in a "kettle" and then announced that they would all be arrested.